 Step 3: Soak the Hood Filters

-Submerge the hood filters into the degreaser solution.
+Submerge the hood filters into the degreaser solution (soapy water).
 Ensure they are fully covered and allow them to soak for 10-15 minutes.

 Step 4: Scrub the Filters

 After soaking, scrub the filters gently using a non-abrasive scrub brush.
-Pay attention to the heavily soiled areas.
+Pay attention to the heavily soiled surfaces.

 Step 5: Rinse and Dry

 Rinse the filters thoroughly under warm water to remove any leftover grime and degreaser solution.
 Shake off excess water and dry with a soft cloth.

 Step 6: Reinstall the Filters

 Once the filters are completely dry, reinstall them back into the hood.
 Ensure they are secured properly.